variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

-[x] finally using "block.color == block.color.grey" has bit me
+[ ] mutable state is in game.state but it should be loaded into a local
-    I need to change any object identity comparisons to boolean comparisons [ ] when we decode game.board the rows of "false" become rows of "nil" [ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
+    wherever it will be used frequently, to avoid all this "game.state.camera.x" too many dots [ ] the game pauses to save/load; ideally this is done in a thread, but barring that just save/load whenever camera is not moving [ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
     - add a snap-to-zero for some sub pixel EPSILON?
 [ ] the game collects input for arrow keys on the title screen
     these need to be flushed before the next state
-[ ] the game seemed to get stuck on the title screen [x] when a fully split live block is damaged, the block heart disappears
+[ ] the game seemed to get stuck on the title screen
-    and then weird behaviour ensues...
 [ ] sometimes the block borders are rendered round, for no apparent reason
     and randomly...

-[ ] sometimes blocks don't break after a chain
+[x] when a fully split live block is damaged, the block heart disappears
+    and then weird behaviour ensues...
+[x] when we decode game.board the rows of "false" become rows of "nil" [x] finally using "block.color == block.color.grey" has bit me
+    I need to change any object identity comparisons to boolean comparisons